zogzog/cubicweb/doc/book/en/development/migration/index.rst

 In the `repository` scripts, the following identifiers are also defined:

-* `checkpoint`,._cwuest confirming and executing a "commit" at checking point
+* `checkpoint`, request confirming and executing a "commit" at checking point

 * `schema`, instance schema (readen from the database)